-The project team listed below was responsible for developing, evolving, and launching The Resemblage Project as an online resource in May 2019.
-However, the assemblage of stories, writing, work and labour you find here has been a truly collective effort: now, and in the future developments of our intergenerational storytelling work.
+The project team listed below was responsible for developing, evolving, and launching The Resemblage Project as an online resource in May 2019, with ongoing updates as this creative research evolves.
+The assemblage of stories, writing, work and labour you find here has been a truly collective and emergent effort: now, and in the future developments of our intergenerational storytelling work.

 Andrea Charise conceived of, led, and coordinated The Resemblage Project as a result of receiving the inaugural Jackman Humanities Institute Digital Scholars Fellowship in 2017.
 She provided advice and guidance to each team member, and supervised the creation of project outcomes and emerging goals.
 Andrea cared for the team and enchanted us with her knowledge, creativity, and kindness.

 As Project Manager and Research Assistant, Celeste Pang coordinated The Resemblage Project, provided inspiration for our work, and supported each team member thoughtfully and with kindness.
 Her research skills and spirit oriented and guided the whole team throughout the month.

 Mia Sanders created a digital story called Heartlines, designed and launched the project hub The Resemblage Project (www.resemblageproject.ca), produced the remix video The Story, created the Resemblage banner photo, and assisted with the website copy.

 Larissa Lac created a digital story called Peaches, assisted in the project website layout design, provided ideas for the remix video The Story, and created the Resemblage banner photo.